noyo0/pands-project/ReadMe.md

 ### Data validation and structure
 #### (Program menu: 1.)

-The resulting dataframe is checked for anomalies such as missing or Null entries or unsuitable data formats and a general information on its struture<br>
+The resulting dataframe is checked for anomalies such as missing or Null entries or unsuitable data formats and a general information on its structure<br>

 + #### **Dataframe info:**